Healthcare to Homecare

 Adapting

 Being flexible and learning to adapt is a survival skill for caregivers.
 A caregiver’s life can change in the “blink of an eye,” requiring almost instantaneous adjustments.
-Knowing how to reorganize your life at home while limiting the impact on external commitments is one of the topic areas we explore in Adapting.
+Knowing how to reorganize your life at home while limiting the impact on external commitments is one of the topic areas I explore in Adapting.

 After a while many caregivers learn to accept that clinging to possessions and routines can be counter-productive to caregiver survival.
 However, losing those safety-nets creates feelings of loss and insecurity.
 Is there a way to have one without the other?
 I’ll share some practical ideas on how I adapted to change.